 Within one year, fewer than 1 out of 100 women with an IUD will get pregnant, which makes it one of the most effective and reliable forms of contraception on the market.

-Reversible and lasts for several years, who wouldn’t want living a hassle-free life with IUD?
-But the truth is, no birth control method is completely fool-proof or a hundred percent effective, and the same can also be said with IUDs, which have been linked to a wide array of side effects.
+Reversible and lasts for several years, who wouldn’t want to live a hassle-free life with IUD?
+But the truth is, no birth control method is completely fool-proof or a hundred percent effective — not even IUDs.
+In fact, these devices have long been linked to a wide array of side effects.

-In this article, you will learn more about the copper IUD and whether you can actually be allergic to them.
+In this article, you will learn more about copper IUDs and whether you can actually be allergic to them.